fredcommo/webQueries/README.md

 # see examples
 require(webQueries)

+# How to run a single query
+?runQuery

+# How to run multiple queries
+?multiQueries

 # Reading the vignette
 vignette(webQueries)

-# To run a single query
-?runQuery

-# To run multiple queries
-?multiQueries
 ````